thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

 - **AMD (Asynchronous Module Definition):**

 In browsers context, loading files requires downloading them via network requests.
-It's best for browsers performance when loading JS files asynchronously.
+It's better for browsers performance when loading JS files can happen asynchronously.
 AMD is a format that comforts those requirements.
 RequireJS is the most popular implementation for AMD loader.
 Example for usage of AMD and RequireJS:

 ```js
 // index.html